BattlePhys/BattlePhys-BE/readme.md

 openssl rand -hex 32
 ```

-1. To get just the development server running, from the backend root, run: `scripts/run_app.sh`
+1. To get the development server running, from the backend root, run: `docker compose up server`

 ## Running Backend Tests

 To run tests, execute the following command from the backend root: `scripts/run_tests.sh`

-## Running the App

-To run the Battlephys App with a development server:

-1. First run `bun install` to install dependencies.

-2. To run the developer server from the frontend, from the frontend root run: `bun run server`

-3. Then to run the expo app run `bun start`